 Get online and research recruitment agencies that can support you.
 The best advice I can give you:

-- Be Picky: Ensure you only contact agencies which have relevant jobs for you.
+- Be Picky: Ensure you only contact agencies that have relevant jobs for you.

 - Streamline: Only work with a small number of agencies.
 This allows you to engage with individual recruiters more effectively.
 Building a close relationship with these professionals is imperative to ensure you are at the forefront of their minds when prospective roles become available.